Tranexamic Acid

 Overdose Management

-Overdose can lead to severe thrombosis or renal toxicity, with symptoms such as severe headache, confusion, or decreased urine output.
-Seek immediate medical attention for gastric lavage or supportive treatment.
-If retinal hemorrhage or vision loss occurs, urgent ophthalmologic evaluation and antidote administration are necessary.
-Hemodialysis may be used to remove excess drug.
+Overdose may lead to severe thrombosis or renal toxicity, with symptoms such as severe headache, confusion, or decreased urine output.
+Immediate medical attention and supportive treatments such as gastric lavage may be necessary.

 Frequently Asked Questions

-Q: When taking tranexamic acid, is it necessary to follow a specific diet or take it on an empty stomach?
+When taking tranexamic acid, is it necessary to follow a specific diet or take it on an empty stomach?

 IconIcon